The Role of Primer: Why It's Vital for Painting Projects

 Do I need to use primer?

-In most cases, yes.
-Primer is especially important when painting over bare or porous surfaces like drywall, concrete, and wood.
-It helps prevent stains, seals the surface, and provides better paint adhesion.
-Primer is also useful when painting over dark colors or when you want to significantly change the color of a surface.
-For small touch-ups or when painting over a similar existing color, you may be able to skip the primer.
-But when in doubt, it's best to prime.
+In most cases, yes—especially over bare or porous surfaces like drywall, concrete, and wood, over dark colors, or when making a big color change.
+For tiny touch‑ups over a similar existing color, you may be able to skip it.
+When in doubt, prime.

 What types of primer are there?